BryanLong14/Collaborating-Drill/README.md

 4. Tyler added a paragraph to index.html about something he likes.
 5. Bryan created a new directory called pants and moved the new.html file into it.
 6. Tyler created a new CSS file and added a link to it in new.html.
-7. Bryan removed the new.html file
+7. Bryan removed the new.html file.
+8. Tyler created an array of objects, each with a name and age.